 Admittedly “monthly pack” is a rather vague description of what you’re getting.
 So I hope this series provides clarification and gives you some ideas on how to use each piece of the pack.
-This way you can see what you’ll be getting as soon as you decide to make the leap and join us in the Sweet Life Planner Club!
+This way you can see what you’ll be getting as soon as you decide to make the leap and join us in the Sweet Life Society!

 Do you ever feel like you’re jumping from month to month hoping that you haven’t dropped the ball on anything too important, trusting that your phone or the mailman will remind you if you have a bill you haven’t paid?
 I’ve been there – and it can be oh so stressful!